Immediate Response Force: Structure

-The IRF is built around a Brigade Combat Team of the 82nd Airborne Division.
-A rotating battalion of the brigade, along with Air Force Air Mobility Command assets, is kept at a high alert level to allow it to undertake an airborne deployment on 18 hours notice with no prior warning.
+The IRF is built around a Brigade Combat Team of the 82nd Airborne Division and the 10th Mountain Division.
+A rotating battalion of each brigade, along with Air Force Air Mobility Command assets, is kept at a high alert level to allow it to undertake an airborne deployment on 18 hours notice with no prior warning.
 This initial "entry force" of the IRF is designed to be followed by additional battalions within a period of days.